eliasbenb/Sortify/README.md

 # What is this repo?
 Sortify is a Python app built with the Flask framework.
 It uses the [Spotipy](https://github.com/plamere/spotipy) API to allow you to view and sort your Spotify playlists to your heart's content.
 I hosted the app on [Heroku](https://eliasbenb-sortify.herokuapp.com/).

+I decided to make this app to build my web-app skills, this is my first ever web-app and I'm quite proud of it.

 ## Features supported:
 - Supported sorting options: